-My research focuses on trade-offs and complementarities between renewable energy production and other ecosystem services.
+My research focuses on quantifying and monetizing trade-offs and complementarities between renewable energy production and other ecosystem services.
 For hydropower, I am interested in re-designing river basins to produce energy while protecting aquatic biota.
 We use models to understand responses of riverine fishes to modifications to flow, temperature (climate change), hatcheries, passage and non-volitional connectivity.
 For bioenergy, we develop guidance for managing biomass crops and forests to increase biomass, improve water quality, and protect biodiversity.
+As part of this research we are seeking to understand whether some biofuel production systems can increase resilience to climate-mediated threats, such as wildfire and eutrophication.

 Distinguished Scientific Achievement (Auerbach) Award, Environmental Sciences Division, ORNL (2006)